 LG has been around since the dawn of the phone market.
 And in that time, the company has done some incredible things.
 Here’s a brief history of LG being totally awesome…

-LG is thinking about ditching its smartphone business, thanks to poor sales during the last 24 months.
-And if this happens, it would suck.
+This is horrible news whichever way you slice it.
 LG has been a mainstay of the phone market since day one and, more importantly, it has been one of the main drivers of innovation in the phone market.

 Don’t believe me?
 Think Samsung has LG whipped?
 As you’ll see below, a lot of what we take for granted on phones actually first appeared on LG phones.
 Not that LG got any credit for these things.
 But you have to wonder what would have happened had LG not pushed forwards with these innovations?